kevinlanzon/url-shortener-code-test/README.md

 $ cd redis-stable
 $ make
 ```
-And then to run redis, open another window in terminal and type:
+And then to run Redis, open a separate window in terminal and type:

 ```sh
 $ redis-server